The simulation scalability problem: why behavioral verification falls short

 Circuit simulation, particularly SPICE-based analysis that has been the industry standard since its development at UC Berkeley in the 1970s [2], can answer precise questions about circuit behavior that no amount of datasheet cross-referencing can address.
 A DC operating point analysis computes the actual voltages and currents at every node in a circuit for a given set of conditions.
 Tolerance analysis reveals how circuit performance shifts when component values drift across their specified ranges.
 Power dissipation calculations determine whether a device is operating within its thermal limits given the specific voltages and currents of a particular design, not just the rated maximums on a datasheet.

 These are not exotic analyses.
 They represent the most fundamental level of behavioral verification: confirming that the circuit operates as intended at its DC operating point, across the range of component values and conditions it will encounter.
-The tools to perform them have existed for decades and are well understood by the engineering community [4].
+The tools to perform them have existed for decades and are well understood by the engineering community [5].
 The question is not whether simulation works.
-It is why simulation so rarely gets applied comprehensively.
+The question is why it so rarely gets applied comprehensively.

 The gap between simulation's capability and its actual deployment in PCB design projects is not a single problem.
-It is the compounding effect of several distinct barriers, each individually discouraging comprehensive simulation, together making it practically impossible under typical project constraints.
+It is the compounding effect of five distinct barriers, each of which individually discourages comprehensive simulation and together make it practically impossible under typical project constraints.

 The manual setup burden

-A single analysis might take thirty minutes to an hour, depending on complexity.
-A straightforward tolerance check on a resistor network might take fifteen minutes if the models are readily available.
+For a single analysis, this process might take thirty minutes to an hour, depending on complexity.
+For a straightforward tolerance check on a resistor network, it might take fifteen minutes if the models are readily available.
 But a moderately complex PCB design might contain dozens of subcircuits that would benefit from operating point verification: voltage references, bias networks, power regulation stages, sensor interface circuits, signal conditioning chains, and protection circuits.
 Performing even basic DC operating point analysis on every circuit that warrants it could require dozens of individual simulation setups.

 Under real project timelines, this is simply not feasible.
 Engineers must triage.
 They simulate the circuits they judge to be most critical or most uncertain, and they leave the rest to manual review, engineering judgment, or hope [6].
 The decision about what to simulate and what to skip is itself an exercise in risk assessment that receives little formal attention in most design processes.